Fairy Lochs

-The Fairy Lochs is a recent English name for Na Lochan Sgeireach, a small group of freshwater lochans approximately 2 mi south-east of the village of Badachro, near Gairloch in Wester Ross, Scottish Highlands.
+The Fairy Lochs are a recent English name for Na Lochan Sgeireach, a small group of freshwater lochans approximately 2 mi south-east of the village of Badachro, near Gairloch in Wester Ross, Highland.
 The lochans have become known as the 'Fairy Lochs' due to their proximity to the hill Sìthean Mòr, which translates as "Big Fairy Mound".

 The lochans are close to Loch Bràigh Horrisdale, which flows into the Badachro River (Abhainn Bad a' Chrodha).
-There are several large waterfalls in the area, and Sìthean Mor overlooks the Lochan Sgeireach and the bay of Loch Gairloch.
+There are several large waterfalls in the area, and Sìthean Mòr overlooks the Lochan Sgeireach and the bay of Loch Gairloch.

 The lochs are remote and are accessed over farmland and along paths through marshy ground.

 USAAF Liberator crash memorial

 Although small and remote, the Fairy Lochs are notable as the crash site of an American World War II bomber.
 On 13 June 1945, a USAAF B-24 Liberator bomber (serial 42-95095, based at the Warton Aerodrome) was returning to the US from Prestwick Airfield at the end of World War II.

 On board were a crew of nine from the 66th Bomber Squadron and six passengers from the Air Transport Command.

 The aircraft's planned route to Keflavík (Meeks Field) in Iceland should have taken it over Stornoway in the Outer Hebrides, however, for reasons unknown, the aircraft flew instead over the Scottish mainland.
 Over Wester Ross the aircraft began to lose height and struck the summit of Slioch (980 m), losing parts of its bomb bay doors, before flying on towards Gairloch.
 An attempted crash-landing resulted in the aircraft colliding with rocks and crashing into the Fairy Lochs, scattering wreckage over a wide area.
 All 15 crew and passengers on board perished in the accident.